Error: Contact form not found.

 Individual filing creates complex asset protection scenarios when evaluating can only one spouse file bankruptcy.
 The bankruptcy trustee can claim the filing spouse’s interest in jointly owned property, potentially forcing sales or buyouts to satisfy creditor claims.

 Jointly owned homes present particular challenges in individual bankruptcy cases.
-If the filing spouse owns 50% of a $400,000 home with $200,000 in equity, the trustee could claim $100,000 in non-exempt equity.
+If the filing spouse has an ownership interest in a jointly owned home with non-exempt equity, a trustee may evaluate that interest when administering the bankruptcy estate.
 The non-filing spouse might need to buy out this interest or face property sale.

 Exemption Planning Strategies